sunqm/python-workshop/README.md

 Follow the instructions [here](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) to create a repository.
 * Learn to use basic git command.
 Try to clone the repo to your computer and push some changes to remote.
 Here is a good tutorial: https://medium.com/@seancoyne/learn-git-in-15-minutes-17cecc142652

+# Books
+* *Think Python*: The most basic of this list, Think Python provides a comprehensive Python reference.
+* *Fluent Python*: While Python’s simplicity lets you quickly start coding, this book teaches you how to write idiomatic Python code, while going into several deep topics of the language.
+* *Effective Python*: 59 Ways to Write Better Python: This relatively short book is a collection of 59 articles that, similarly to Fluent Python, focus on teaching you how to write truly Pythonic code.
+* *Python Cookbook*: As a cookbook, this will be a good reference on how to use Python to complete tasks you have done in another language.